i-am-west/multifilecopyplugin/.memorybank/overview.md

 1. **Copy Selected Files** - Allows users to select multiple files in the Project view and copy their contents to the clipboard
 2. **Copy Open Tabs** - Enables copying the contents of all currently open editor tabs
 3. **Copy Project Structure** - Extracts and copies the structural elements (classes, methods, fields) of the entire project without implementation details
+4. **Copy Simplified Structure** - Creates a token-efficient version of the project structure by omitting private members, annotations, and certain class types
-4. **File Path Preservation** - Each file's content is preceded by its file path for context
+5. **File Path Preservation** - Each file's content is preceded by its file path for context
-5. **Smart File Filtering** - Automatically excludes binary files, large files, and certain system files
+6. **Smart File Filtering** - Automatically excludes binary files, large files, and certain system files

 ## Technical Architecture